Aliona83/project2/README.md

 ### Typographhy

-For text in this project, I used "Exo".
-This font style I used for all headings and for header.
+ I used for text in this project from Google Font, I selected "Exo".
+This font style I used for all headings and for title.

 ### Color palette

 [color pallete](https://coolors.co/950952-5e0035-020202-023618-005c69
 ![](assets/images/colour.png)
-For this project ,I choOse colors that would fit the theme of Christmas.
+For this project ,I choose colors that would fit the theme of Christmas.
 I used the colour scheme  for the text only, as I had  a Christmas background.
+Also colour set was selected that user would be comfortable and visible.
-For game title i used # 691515, for h2,h3 I used #5E0035 colour.
-Text for rules and answers for question I used regular black colour.
+  * For game title I used #691515,
+  * For <h2> I used #5E0035 colour.
+  * Text for rules and answers for question I used regular black colour.
+  * For score I used #005c69.
+  * All buttons I made colour #87c38f.

 ## Testing
 ***